padster/pyNeuroTrace/README.md

 ## Vizualization

-Probably the most useful section of pynt, there are a number of visualization functions provided to help display the trace data in easy to understand formats.
-For more details, and visual examples of what is available, please consult the [README](https://github.com/padster/pyNeuroTrace/tree/master/pyneurotrace/pyneurotrace) next to viz.py.
+Probably the most useful section of pyNeuroTrace, there are a number of visualization functions provided to help display the trace data in easy to understand formats.
+For more details, and visual examples of what is available, please consult the [README](https://github.com/padster/pyNeuroTrace/tree/master/pyneurotrace) next to viz.py.

 ## Notebook utilities